pnsaeta/p064/docs/SE-Gamma.md

 </p>
 <p class="icap" markdown="1"><a name="Fig4">Figure 4</a> — The integrand of $$\Gamma(7) = 6!$$ (black curve) and the approximate integrand from Eq.&nbsp;(\ref{eq:ybetter}) when we include only the term quadratic in $$\xi = x-n$$.</p>

-Looking at the approximate integrand for $$n = 6$$ in Fig.&nbsp;3, it seems clear that we are overcounting area to the left of the peak and undercounting to its right.
+Looking at the approximate integrand for $$n = 6$$ in <a href="#Fig4">Fig.&nbsp;4</a>, it seems clear that we are overcounting area to the left of the peak and undercounting to its right.
 It seems likely that for larger values of $$n$$ we are probably going to be doing better.
 Let's make a quick check:

 <div class="center-div">
 <table border="1" class="dataframe">